nuuuwan/news_lk3_data/README.md

 According to police, a group of individuals arrived in a car and rammed the vehicle onto a motorcycle.
 The attackers then assaulted the motorcyclists with a sharp weapon and opened fire at them.

-One of the motorcyclists was injured and managed to flee the scene, while the other succumbed to gunshot injuries and succumbed on the spot.
+One of the motorcyclists was injured and managed to flee the scene, while the other sustained gunshot injuries and succumbed on the spot.

 The deceased had reportedly been returning from the Wennappuwa Police Station, as he was required to report to the station monthly in relation to an ongoing High Court case.